ArdenButterfield/glitch-art/glitcher/README.md

 Rescale a bmp image by changing the width and height values in the header.

-**newdims**: Either the new dimensions that the image should be OR, if the either of them are less than zero, the change to the dimensions.
+**newdims**: Either the new dimensions that the image should be OR, if either of them are less than zero, change the current dimensions by that amount.

-**filename**: If this is provided, it will write directly to that file name, and the rescaling will not effect the internal image represerntation.
+**filename**: If this is provided, it will write directly to that file name, and the rescaling will not affect the internal image representation.
 This is useful, since if you continue working with the image, PIL might complain that the image is not formatted correctly.

 ### Glitcher.jpeg_noise(quality)